duganchen/podfeeds/README.md

 Behold my tmux session!

 Refreshing is an UP-key in the top left pane to recall the build command, and then a Ctrl+r in the bottom pane to refresh Lynx.
 Lynx is started in ~/Music/podcasts, so episodes I download with "." go directly there.
-When I start the session with "tmux -a -t podcasts", it just starts serving, and then I detach from it with Ctrl+b followed by d, it stops.
+When I start the session with "tmux -a -t podcasts", it just starts serving, and when I detach from it with Ctrl+b followed by d, it stops.
 I think that's reasonably efficient.

 ![tmux session](images/tmux_session.png)